Shreneken/396a/README.md

 - iteratively clean (tokenizing, lower casing, look at what spaCy can detect)

 Limitations: Non-Obvious, limitation of algorithm, only-english reviews, only popular movies, effect quality or diversity of data (would effect ppl using it)

+5/3
+TODO:
+- Proceed to try tf-idf:
+  - decide on a final result format
+  - utilize save funciton in gensum
+- otherwise, try topic modeling